Alex Oxlade-Chamberlain: Senior team

-Euro 2012

 On 16 May 2012, Oxlade-Chamberlain was called up to the 23-man senior England squad for UEFA Euro 2012, to be held in Poland and Ukraine.
 He made his debut for the senior England team on 26 May 2012 in a 1–0 win against Norway in a warm-up match, coming on as a substitute for Ashley Young in the second half.
 He made his first senior start for England on 2 June playing 66 minutes before being replaced by Theo Walcott in a 1–0 win against Belgium at Wembley Stadium, another warm-up match, and England's final match before the tournament.
 On 11 June, he made his major international tournament debut when he started in England's opening match of the Euro 2012 tournament against France.

-World Cup 2014 qualifiers

 On 12 October 2012, Oxlade-Chamberlain scored his first senior international goal, in a 5–0 victory over San Marino.
 He scored again in the return match against San Marino on 22 March 2013, which England won 8–0.

 On 2 June 2013, he scored against Brazil in the official opening of the refurbished Maracanã Stadium, with the match finishing 2–2.
 He came on as a second-half substitute and scored with a half-volley to bring the score to 1–1.

-On 16 May 2018, due to injury he was left out of Gareth Southgate's 23-man England squad for the 2018 FIFA World Cup.
+On 16 May 2018, he was left out of Gareth Southgate's 23-man England squad for the 2018 FIFA World Cup due to injury.